raphnet/inlib/README.md

 unsigned short inlib_keysPressed(unsigned char port) __z88dk_fastcall __naked;
 ```

-Inidividual bits that are set in the returned value will represent the buttons that became
+Individual bits that are set in the returned value will represent the buttons that became
 pressed just now, similar to SMS_getKeysPressed().

 For controllers that are not only buttons (i.e. mouse, paddle, etc) the additional